WormBase/ACKnowledge/README.md

 # WormBase ACKnowledge

-ACKnowledge is a semi-automated curation tool that periodically extracts biological entities from newly published research articles on *C. elegans* and emails out authors, who can review and modify/confirm the extracted information and submit curated data to WormBase through a dedicated web interface.
+ACKnowledge (previously known as "Author First Pass") is a semi-automated curation tool that periodically extracts biological entities from newly published research articles on *C. elegans* and emails out authors, who can review and modify/confirm the extracted information and submit curated data to WormBase through a dedicated web interface.